 formula programs, with the goal of performance-based funding.

-- Support measures that provide for sharing of anonymized
+measures that provide for sharing of anonymized data from

-data from ridesharing services and other sources that will
+shared mobility, and other sources that will allow for more

 - Support new funding and planning opportunities to support